anubis09/Computational-Intelligence/Quixo/README.md

 The value is another dictionary where the keys are the strings representing the position of the cube to take, plus the slide move to apply.
 The value is the value representing the goodness of the move.

-The policy values are updated following a value iteration strategy:
+The policy values are updated following a Q-Learning strategy:
 - $V(S) = V(S) + lr * (gamma\_decay*reward - V(S))$

-where the reward becomes the V(S) at each iteration.
+Where the reward becomes the V(S) at each iteration.
+We start from the last state visited and we end up in the first one.

 In the following section we will describe how we trained our agent, and how we optimized the size of the policy.